jvermeir/ShoppingList/log.md

 Note the version says `1.6.0` and not `1.6.21` like I would expect based on the Kotlin version.

-I've removed outdated tests and started on a integration level test that calls the api over http.
+I've removed outdated tests and started on an integration level test that calls the api over http.
 Not too pretty, but given the limited business logic it sort of makes sense to me.

 ## 20220519